gruntwork-io/docs/_docs-sources/refarch/access/how-to-auth-ec2/index.md

 Let's assume that:

-1. Your IAM User name is josh.
+1. Your IAM User name is jane.
 1. You've uploaded your public SSH key to your IAM User profile.
-1. Your private key is located at /Users/josh/.ssh/id_rsa on your local machine.
+1. Your private key is located at `/Users/jane/.ssh/id_rsa` on your local machine.
 1. Your EC2 Instance's IP address is 1.2.3.4.

 Then you can SSH to the EC2 Instance as follows:

 # Do this once to load your SSH Key into the SSH Agent

-`ssh-add /Users/josh/.ssh/id_rsa`
+`ssh-add /Users/jane/.ssh/id_rsa`

 # Every time you want to login to an EC2 Instance, use this command

-`ssh josh@1.2.3.4`
+`ssh jane@1.2.3.4`

 (For emergency / backup use only) EC2 Key Pairs